-If you do not have a veterinarian and are in need of hospice or medically-necessary euthanasia services, these providers may be able to assist.
+If your pet has died or if you do not have a veterinarian and are in need of hospice or medically-necessary euthanasia services, these providers may be able to assist.
 Many area shelters also provide euthanasia when medically necessary, but owners who wish to be with their pets should confirm in advance whether this is an option.

 Houston SPCA may assist with no cost, owner-requested euthanasia.
 For more information or to schedule an appointment, call 713-869-7722.

 Lap of Love – Houston offers veterinary hospice* and in-home euthanasia services.
-Call 832-377-7503 or email houston@LapofLove.com for more information. *Hospice service has temporarily stopped due to COVID.
+Call 832-377-7503 or email houston@LapofLove.com for more information. *Hospice service may temporarily be stopped due to COVID.

 Senior Paws offers in-home euthanasia and hospice services.
 Their Last Wishes fund may provide financial assistance to families who could not otherwise afford euthanasia.
 Call 713-452-0474 or email firstname.lastname@example.org for more information.

 Since most people think of pets as family, it is natural to experience grief when pets pass or are near death.
 There are many resources available to help you cope.

 Animal Love and Loss Network provides a place for those mourning the illness, injury or loss of a companion animal.

 Losing Lulu is a online group that supports those that have had an animal euthanized or die because of behavioral reasons.

 National Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress or for those worried about a friend or loved one.
 Call 800-273-TALK (8255).